steamcore/TinyIpc/README.md

 entire file so if performance is important then batch publish several messages at once to reduce the amount of reads and writes.

+## OS Support ##

+Unfortunately TinyIpc only works on Windows because the named primitives that are core to this entire solution only works on Windows and throws PlatformNotSupportedException on other operating systems by design.

+See https://github.com/dotnet/runtime/issues/4370 for more information.

 ## Compared to other solutions ##

+*This comparison was made in 2014.*

 <table>
 	<tr>